 - Vegan cream cheese: I use violife, but you can use any vegan-friendly cream cheese that’s available to you.

-- Vegan greek style yoghurt: I love adding yoghurt to vegan cheesecake recipes.
-It helps to create a creamier, lighter and tangier filling than using just vegan cream cheese or coconut milk alone.
+- Vegan greek-style yogurt: I love adding yogurt to vegan cheesecake recipes.
+It helps to create a creamier, lighter, and tangier filling than using just vegan cream cheese or coconut milk alone.

 - Pure maple syrup: I pretty much always use maple syrup to sweeten my vegan cheesecakes.

-- Vanilla bean paste: As always, vanilla is recommended to bring out sweetness and add complexity to the flavours.
-It is the perfect match for the banana flavour in the cheesecake layer.
+- Vanilla bean paste: As always, vanilla is recommended to bring out the sweetness and add complexity to the flavors.
+It is the perfect match for the banana flavor in the cheesecake layer.

-- Lemon juice: this creates that tangy cheesecake flavour.
-Lemon juice also prevents the banana slices for the garnish from discolouring.
+- Lemon juice: this creates that tangy cheesecake flavor.
+Lemon juice also prevents the banana slices for the garnish from discoloring.

-- Coconut oil: This is what helps this banana cream cheesecake to set, if you don’t like the flavour of coconut opt for an odourless coconut oil.
+- Coconut oil: This is what helps this banana cream cheesecake to set, if you don't like the flavor of coconut opt for odorless coconut oil.

-- Digestive biscuits: the crust of this vegan cheesecake recipe is super easy and just requires store bought vegan-friendly cookies such as digestive biscuits or graham crackers and some vegan butter.
-You can also add some optional salt and coconut sugar to the crust to really elevate the flavour.
+- Digestive biscuits: the crust of this vegan cheesecake recipe is super easy and just requires store-bought vegan-friendly cookies such as digestive biscuits or graham crackers and some vegan butter.
+You can also add some optional salt and coconut sugar to the crust to really elevate the flavor.

-- Coconut sugar: This is optional, but it adds a delicious slight caramelised flavour and sweetness to both the crust and cheesecake filling.
+- Coconut sugar: This is optional, but it adds a delicious slight caramelized flavor and sweetness to both the crust and cheesecake filling.

 Ingredients for the toppings

 - Sweetened condensed coconut milk: The caramel sauce for this vegan banana cheesecake is made with condensed milk, vegan condensed milk that is!
-The only brand I personally use and recommend is Nature’s Charm.
-Their quality is second to none, plus they are a women owned vegan business who I love to support.
+Apart from homemade, the only brand I personally recommend is Nature’s Charm.
+Their quality is second to none, plus they are a women-owned vegan business that I love to support.

-- Soft brown sugar: The acidity in the brown sugar will help to prevent the caramel sauce from crystallising.
+- Soft brown sugar: The acidity in the brown sugar will help to prevent the caramel sauce from crystallizing.

 - You also need some more vegan butter and sea salt for the caramel sauce

-- Coconut or rice whipping cream: You can also use vegan whippable custard as the topping.
+- Coconut whipped cream: You can also use vegan whippable custard as the topping.
 I tried this with the oatly vanilla custard and it was a dream.

 How to make this recipe (with step-by-step images)